NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

    that can be trained.
 Depending on the framework, bridge code may do something similar, or the framework might do this operation itself.
-Here we do the conversion with nGraph because the computation for training a model is significantly larger than one for inference, and doing the conversion manually is tedious and error-prone.
+Here we do the conversion with nGraph because the computation for training a model is significantly larger than for inference, and doing the conversion manually is tedious and error-prone.